actingweb/actingwebdemo/actingweb-spec.rst

-There is absolutely no way of getting xyz's and yyz's location information in one request, and the security model enforces access based on user (i.e. actor), so even if you have access to `http://mini-app-url/xyz/properties/location`, you may not have access to `http://mini-app-url/yyz/properties/location`.
+There is absolutely no way of getting xyz's and yyz's location information in one request, and the security model enforces access based on user (i.e. actor), so even if you have access to `http://mini-app-url/xyz/properties/location`, you will not have access to `http://mini-app-url/yyz/properties/location`.

 Any functionality desired across actors, for example xyz sharing